Anthony Lamb (botanist)

-Datuk Anthony L. Lamb M.A., Dip.
-Ag., D.T.A., P.G.D.K. (born 1 June 1942) is a British botanist, born in British Ceylon and specializing in the flora of Sabah, East Malaysia, on the northwest portion of the island of Borneo.
+Datuk Anthony L. Lamb, P.G.D.K.
+(15 July 1937 – 31 January 2024) was a British botanist, born in British Ceylon, who specialised in the flora of Sabah, East Malaysia, at the northern end of the island of Borneo.

+Early life

 Lamb was educated in the United Kingdom, at Blundell's School in Tiverton and at St John's College at Cambridge.
 Lamb arrived in Sabah, then part of the British Crown Colony of North Borneo, in 1962 and started work on developing agricultural settlement schemes around Tawau.

+Career

 In 1981, Lamb set up the Tenom Orchid Centre as a Sabah State Government conservation project.
 He is co-author of Rhododendrons of Sabah (1988) and Pitcher-Plants of Borneo (1996), and a coordinator and a co-author of the Orchids of Borneo series.

 In 2015, Lamb was awarded a P.G.D.K.
 (Panglima Gemilang Darjah Kinabalu, in English: Commander of the Order of Kinabalu) by the Governor of Sabah, which carries the title of Datuk.

-Lamb is married to Datin Anthea Phillipps, and has two children.